Activity note: Hotel check-in from 4:00 p.m.

 Breakfast: Hotel buffet.

-Afternoon: After spending some time in the historic district, we will drive from Beaufort to Savannah, where we will check in to our hotel.
+Afternoon: After spending some time in the historic district, we'll check in at our hotel and relax before dinner

-Dinner: At a popular local restaurant, we’ll have a plated lunch with coffee, tea, water included; other beverages available for purchase.
+Dinner: At a popular local restaurant, we’ll have a plated meal with coffee, tea, water included; other beverages available for purchase.

 Activity note: Getting on/off a trolley.
 Walking less than 1 mile; paved and cobblestone surfaces.